 Nurse leaders deploy motivational strategies that cater to the individual personalities of their trainees.
 By empowering trainees and guiding them toward understanding their roles as care providers, nurse leaders cultivate an environment of continual learning.
 While effective nurse leaders make every effort to identify learning opportunities, they give trainees enough autonomy so that they do not feel micromanaged.

 Nursing is a dynamic profession that requires competent, confident leadership.
 As organizational leaders, these professionals represent the nursing field at nearly every professional point of contact within the organization.
 This will increase in significance as nurse leaders find themselves representing the field in the boardroom more frequently as time moves forward.

 Nursing leadership will change hands to a new generation of nursing talent over the next decade.
 These professionals will play a vital role in liaising between nurses and executive leaders in the evolving health care environment.
 Therefore, it is critical that nurse leaders start cultivating their replacements now and that the new generation of nurses pursue advanced training, such as Doctor of Nursing Practice accreditation, that will allow them to practice to the full extent of their capabilities.

 Across the country, a national shortage of primary care providers has set the stage for RNs to advance.
 As more states certify nurse practitioners as primary care providers, you can pursue a new avenue of nursing to fill meaningful voids in today’s health systems.
-At Regis, you can earn an online post-master’s certificate to not just prepare for advancement in nursing, but to also expand services as a primary care provider.
+At Regis, you can earn an online post master’s certificate in nursing to not just prepare for advancement in nursing, but to also expand services as a primary care provider.